-Whether you’re a podcast producer, a musician, or a DJ who creates music mixes, compressing audio files to reduce their size is an essential skill.
-It can also be helpful for the average person who enjoys listening to music or podcasts because smaller files mean less memory used on your device.
+Whether you’re a podcast producer, a musician, or a DJ who creates music mixes, you need to know how to compress audio files to reduce their size.
+It can also be helpful to know how to compress audio files when you just want them to take up less space on your device.

-Here are four tools that’ll help you reduce large audio files down to a more manageable size:
+Here are several easy and effective ways to reduce large audio files down to a more manageable size.

 Should You Choose Lossless or Lossy?

 The first step to reducing the size of audio files is to recognize whether your audio is “lossless” or “lossy”.

 - Lossless formats have all of the original data intact and are therefore much bigger files.

 - Lossy formats use a lower bitrate, stripping out a good portion of an audio file’s data.
 This reduces the overall sound quality but also makes it a much smaller file and therefore easier on your hard drive.